wxcctechsummit/holcct2107/labslive/lab2.md

 > 00:00 — 1:04 — Overview

-> 1:04 — 2:45 — Team and Queue Creation
+> 1:04 — 2:45 — Team and Queue Creation - This is a Dummy Team to test "Queued" Calls

-> 2:46 — 8:04 — Flow Demonstration/ Overview
+> 2:46 — 8:04 — Flow Demonstration & Overview **Skip to 8:05 if you want to view step by step**

-> 8:05 — 20:34 — step by step procedure to develop the flow
+> 8:05 — 20:30 — Step by Step - Setup The Menu Block, Queue Block, Opt Out Menu, Callback steps

-> 20:35 — End — Troubleshoot & Test the flow
+> 20:35 — 21:21 — Attach the Flow to the Entry Point Routing Strategy

+> 21:21 - End
 ---

 | **User Role** | **Contents**      | **Extension-DN Allotted**                   |